-The fair value of the Group's investment property as at 31 December 2021 was approximately HK\$6,700,000.
-The fair value performed by Goodview Consulting Limited, a firm of independent professional valuers.
+The fair value of the Group's investment property as at 31 December 2022 was approximately HK\$6,965,000 (2021: HK\$6,700,000).
+The fair value performed by independent professional valuers.
 The fair value has been determined by reference to recent market prices of similar properties in the similar locations and conditions.
 In estimating the fair value of the property, the highest and best use of the property is their current use.